Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Interestingly, to bring out a powerful customer success vision statement, it is of high pertinence to combine both the values of mission and vision.
 Use polished words that will entice the people, both inside and outside your company.
 Do not linger beyond a three-sentence statement.
 Keep it creative and succinct.

-This will give you a comprehensive understanding of the business.
+This will give you a comprehensive understanding of the business. in that way, you will know where do you stand.
+And most importantly, where should you improvise on.
 For example, the vision statement of PepsiCo says, “Be the global leader in convenient foods and beverages by winning with purpose.”

-Stretch out your imagination while you sit to draft both the vision and mission statements to render guidance, clarity and value above everything else.
+Stretch out your imagination while you sit to draft both the vision and mission statements to render guidance, clarity, and value above everything else.
 Set your priorities, while you challenge yourself to succeed in the rat race.
 Nonetheless, do not overdo it.
-And also do not compel yourself to brag and sound conceited in any manner.
+And also do not compel yourself to brag and sound conceited in any manner.23